geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-09-23-PowerSyncPro-DirSync-likes-and-dislikes.md

 ---
 layout: post
-title:  "What do I like and dislike about PowerSyncPro DirSync"
+title:  "What do I like about PowerSyncPro DirSync nd dislike about the competition"
-description: Let's take look at PowerSyncPro Directory Sync to see what I like about the product, and which features need more work
+description: Let's take look at PowerSyncPro Directory Sync to see what I love about the product and loathe about other products
 date:   2024-09-24 08:20:13 +0100
 category: microsoft-365
 tags: microsoft-365 migration